 6. Outdoor Leaf Garland

-1. Give your kids plastic bags and have them go outside to gather fall leaves (you’ll need a lot).
+1. Give your kids plastic bags and have them go outside to gather fallen leaves (you’ll need a lot).

 2. Cut the cardboard into a square roughly the same size as a leaf.